Anzio (film): Production

-Riz Ortolani scored the film with a ballad called This World is Yours with lyrics by Doc Pomus that was sung beneath the credits by Jack Jones.
+Originally, Italian director Duilio Coletti was attached to helm the film.
+He was replaced during pre-production by Edward Dmytryk, but remained on-board as a second unit director.
+In Italian prints of the film, Coletti is credited as a director, due to the film's status as an Italian-American co-production.

+Shooting took place on-location in Anzio, Taranto, and Rome.
+A scene shot in the Colosseum was reported as "the biggest scene ever shot in Rome," involving some 3000 actors.
 Luigi Scaccianoce was the production designer.

 Peter Falk thought that the script he read was clichéd and wanted off the film.
 At the last minute, Dino De Laurentiis put Falk's name above the title billing and gave him his choice of writer for his character's dialogue.
 Falk stayed and wrote his lines himself.
 The production saw De Laurentiis bring in for the first time another actor who made a debut, Giancarlo Giannini, who would later do international films and would work with director Lina Wertmüller.

 Rabinoff is based on a real 1st Special Service Force soldier, Sgt John L. "Jake" Walkmeister, who ran an illegal brothel of Italian prostitutes in a stolen ambulance.
 Walkmeister was killed by shrapnel at Port Cros during Operation Dragoon, the invasion of southern France.